U.S. Virgin Islands Dry Forest: Rare Plants

-The Solanum conocarpum also to referred as the Marron bacora is considered a rare plant that was discovered in the evergreen forest in St. John.
-Dispersal biology and organisms that consume the plant are uncertain (Gibney and Ray).
+Solanum conocarpum (Marron bacora) is considered a rare plant that was discovered in the evergreen forest in St. John.
+Dispersal biology and organisms that consume the plant are uncertain.
 In the late 1990s, five individuals were sighted and recorded in the mid-elevation forests of St. John.
 Subsequently, in February 2003, over 150 additional individuals were found by David Hamada on the island of St. John.
 As part of its conservation effort, the plant has since been planted at various other locations, including St. George's Village Botanical Gardens on St. Croix, the University of the Virgin Islands' St. Thomas campus and Fairchild Botanical Gardens in Miami.
 Researchers have established the lack of seedlings is correlated to the lack of saplings.
-The seeds derived from a fruit that has fragile seed coating.
+The seeds derived from a fruit also have fragile seed coating, potentially worsening chances of survival in the wild.
 With the lack of individuals in the wild, cross fertilization is challenging.
-Therefore, achieving reproduction in the wild is primarily unsuccessful.

 Disturbances

-The most common disturbances of Semi-evergreen disturbances are development of roads caused by human invasion.
-Creating new roads dirt and paved roads cause soil erosion that leads to depleted soil nutrients.
-The development of roads, buildings and rock crushing companies significantly decrease plant diversity and animal diversity.
-A dramatic example is the development of roads on Crown Mountain St. Thomas.
-This leads to extinction of plants, fungi and animals diversity.
-The lack of tree cover leads to an increase of arid regions.
+The most common disturbances of Semi-evergreen forests are development of roads and infrastructure.
+Creating new dirt and paved roads cause soil erosion that leads to depleted soil nutrients.
+This leads to decreased plant and animal diversity.
+A dramatic example is the development of roads on Crown Mountain, St. Thomas.
+This led to local extinction of plants, fungi and animals diversity.
+The lack of tree cover can also lead to an increase of arid regions.

-Semi-Deciduous forest also has challenging issues of disturbances.
-Disturbance effects are mainly caused by human interference.
+Semi-Deciduous forest has also faced human disturbance.
 The land is manipulated for agriculture use frequently.